 Deer have excellent hearing and eyesight, and you must take care to stay downwind and as quiet as possible.
 Wear dark clothing and camouflage your outline against a tree or bush.
 Use a hide if possible, and try to learn their daily habits.
 The best time to watch deer is at dawn due to the light.

-If you want to see deer in their natural habitat, there is some great information below.
+There is some great information below if you want to see deer in their natural habitat.

 Be Quiet And Stay Downwind

 Another sense that deer rely on is their eyesight.
 They have excellent vision and can spot a human over a kilometer away.
-Although deer may have great eyesight, they rely on movement, so if you stay still, they may not see you.
-Always ensure not to break up the horizon, however, as they may spot you.
+Although deer may have a great eye, they rely on movement, so if you stay still, they may not see you.
+Always ensure not to break up the horizon, as they may spot you.

 Deer can be very vocal so listen out for them when walking somewhere where you might spot them.